draeder/symbols-list/README.md

 # symbols-list
-Get a list of all symbols supported by IEX
+Get a list of all stock and crypto symbols supported by IEX, and their associated information.